SaraPetre/u08_caprover_gitlab/README.md

 - Image Prefix: again, your gitlab username !!!!I needed this to be blanc for it to work!

 6. Disable Default Push
 Now that you added a registry, CapRover by default wants to push the built artifact to your registry.
-You do not need this for this tutorial, and it might make your deployments to fail.
+You do not need this for this project, and it might make your deployments to fail.
 So go ahead and disable Default Push
 !!!!
-I did not do this step!!!
+I did not disable Default push and it worked!

 7. Create a CapRover App
 On CapRover "Apps" and create an app:
--aras-gitlab-deploy
+-aras-gitlab-deploy (in my case)

 8. Push to your repo
+From your terminal, VSCode.
-Wait a little bit until your build is finished and deployed automatically!
+-commit and push to your repo.
+Make sure to commit to master Wait a little bit until your build is finished and deployed automatically!
 After a few minutes you can see your deployed app on CapRover!!!

 Open CapRover